X-ray luminosity function of high-mass X-ray binaries: Studying the signatures of different physical processes using detailed binary evolution calculations: Introduction

-On the contrary, the XLFs of LMXB dominated populations tend to fit better with broken power laws. \citet{Kim_2004} used a broken power law to fit the XLF of extra-galactic LMXB populations observed with \textit{Chandra}, and found that the best fit involved a break at $\sim 5\times10^{38}$~erg~s$^{-1}$, around the Eddington luminosity of a CO with mass $3.0$~M$_{\odot}$), and power law slopes of $\sim$1.8 and $\sim$2.8, below and above the break, respectively. \citet{2008ApJ...683..346F} constructed the theoretical XLFs of LMXBs to compare to elliptical galaxies NGC 3379 and NGC 4278, using the population synthesis code {\tt StarTrack} \citep{2008ApJS..174..223B}.
-They found that the XLF is dominated by binaries with NS accretors, and giant (main sequence) donors above (below) luminosities of $\sim 10^{37}$~erg~s$^{-1}$.
-Furthermore, they concluded that although the XLFs depends on the adopted combination of the population synthesis parameters, the treatment of the transient sources is a crucial factor for the determination of the XLF \citep{2009ApJ...702L.143F}.
+On the contrary, the XLFs of LMXB-dominated populations tend to fit better with broken power laws. \citet{Kim_2004} used a broken power law to fit the XLF of extragalactic LMXB populations observed with \textit{Chandra} and found that the best fit involved a break at $\sim 5\times10^{38}$~erg~s$^{-1}$, around the Eddington luminosity of a CO with mass $3.0$~M$_{\odot}$, and power law slopes of $\sim$1.8 and $\sim$2.8 below and above the break, respectively. \citet{2008ApJ...683..346F} constructed the theoretical XLFs of LMXBs and compared them with the elliptical galaxies NGC 3379 and NGC 4278 using the population synthesis code {\tt StarTrack} \citep{2008ApJS..174..223B}.
+They found that the XLF is dominated by binaries with NS accretors and giant (main sequence) donors above (below) luminosities of $\sim 10^{37}$~erg~s$^{-1}$.
+Furthermore, they concluded that although the XLFs depend on the adopted combination of the population synthesis parameters, the treatment of the transient sources is a crucial factor for the determination of the XLF -- for instance, modeling their variability instead of assuming a constant duty cycle for all sources, which would affect the number of LMXBs identified \citep{2009ApJ...702L.143F}.
 Studying the XRBs in the bulge and ring of the ring galaxy NGC 1291 (which is dominated by an old stellar population with little recent star formation), \citet{2012ApJ...749..130L} reached similar conclusions.
-In a related study, \citet{2013ApJ...774..136T} compared synthetic with observed XLFs from a sample of 12 nearby, late-type galaxies from the \citep[{\it Spitzer Infrared Nearby Galaxy Survey};][]{2003PASP..115..928K}.
-They performed a broad model parameter space study, varying parameters such as the CE efficiency, stellar wind strengths, supernova (SN) kick velocity distributions, and explored the relative contribution to the XLF from different XRB sub-populations, as a function of the star-formation history of parent stellar population.
+In a related study, \citet{2013ApJ...774..136T} compared synthetic with observed XLFs from a sample of 12 nearby, late-type galaxies from the \textit{Spitzer} Infrared Nearby Galaxy Survey \citep{2003PASP..115..928K}.
+They performed a broad model parameter space study, varying parameters such as the CE efficiency, stellar wind strengths, \boldred{and} supernova (SN) kick velocity distributions, and explored the relative contribution to the XLF from different XRB subpopulations as a function of the SFH of the parent stellar population.